 Prostate specific membrane antigen radiotracer (PSMA radiotracer) is a medicinal compound, called a radiopharmaceutical, that is used in PET/CT imaging.
-The brand name for PSMA radiotracer is Pylarify.
+There are several brand names for PSMA radiotracers, including Pylarify and Illucix.
 This radiopharmaceutical is composed of a targeting medicine bound to a tiny amount of radiotracer.
 It attaches to the PSMA protein on prostate cancer cells, and sends out signals that are picked up by the PET/CT scanner.
 These signals allow the scanner to form a picture of the location of any prostate cancer that might be present in the body, providing a more accurate and earlier detection of prostate cancer.
 This helps doctors and patients make better-informed treatment decisions.

-This is a PET/CT scan that uses PSMA Tracer (Pylarify) to find prostate cancer.
-The PSMA Tracer (Pylarify) agent is injected by IV (intravenously), and attaches to prostate cancer cells, both in the prostate, as well as in metastases.
+This is a PET/CT scan that uses PSMA tracer to find prostate cancer.
+The PSMA tracer agent is injected by IV (intravenously), and attaches to prostate cancer cells, both in the prostate, as well as in metastases.
 Once it has attached to the cells, it sends out signals that are picked up by the PET/CT scanner, allowing it to form a picture of the location of any prostate cancer that might be present in the body.
 This provides more accurate and earlier detection of prostate cancer, helping doctors and patients make better-informed treatment decisions.

 Your health care provider may recommend this scan if you:

 - Have certain types of prostate cancer that may be more likely to spread, or metastasize, as determined by biopsy or other factors.